alessandrasomma28/DTSA/README.md

 # Digital Twin Software Architecture

 The **Digital Twin Software Architecture** is design and documented using the Views and Beyond approach proposed by the Software Engineering Institute (SEI) [2], in accordance with the ISO/IEC/IEEE 42010:2022 standard [1].
-The proposed architecture integrates elements and relations from existing literature on Digital Twin architectures and addresses the limitation identified in the Systematic Mapping Study we conducted.
+The proposed architecture integrates elements and relations from existing literature on Digital Twin architectures and addresses the limitation identified in the Systematic Mapping Study (SMS) we conducted.
 The completeness, usefulness and perceived usability of the Digital Twin Software Architecture have been evaluated through a validation suvery with academia and domain experts.